E4S

 ADUin = LO

-We are using two utility functions here: printForMuPlotter and measure.
-The comments describe their purpose, but you don’t need to understand the details of how they are implemented.
+This program defines a utility function called measure: you don’t need to understand the details of how this works, but I encourage you to read through the code.
 Values in the code starting with 0x are integers specified in hexadecimal notation, which is convenient for the 16-bit unsigned values used to set and read analog levels here.

-Next, click on the Plotter icon in the Mu editor toolbar to display a real-time graph of these values, which should look something like this:
+Next, open the Plotter in the editor using View > Plotter to display a real-time graph of these values, which should look something like this:

 Voltage divider ADU curves